cms-lpc-llp/mds_analysis/README.md

 7. Rejects clusters matched to muons
 9. Beam halo selection

-If there are more than 1 CSC or 1 DT clusters, new rows are appended combinatorially.
-If there are fewer than 1 CSC or 1 DT clusters, the event is rejected.
+If there are more than 1 CSC or 1 DT clusters, the largest cluster selected to as the LLP candidate.